Root Canal Treatment Irvine, CA

 A root canal is a restorative dental procedure that saves millions of teeth from inflammation and infection each year.
 Root canal treatment involves removing the damaged pulp and nerves from inside the tooth to eliminate bacteria and prevent the infection from spreading.
 If you have an infected tooth, root canal treatment may be able to save it.

-Root canal treatment is available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Root canal treatment is available at Total Care Implant Dentistry in Irvine and the surrounding area.
 This procedure can relieve dental pain and save your tooth.
 Call us at (949) 258-9682 to learn more about our services or schedule an appointment today.

 Understanding Root Canals